 The 5th Marquess as never seen before

-Previously unseen photographs feature in a new exhibition celebrating the life of the enigmatic 5th Marquess, Cyril Henry Paget.
+Previously unseen photographs of the enigmatic 5th Marquess, Cyril Henry Paget.

-The photographs were unearthed while searching though the archives as part of a project to create a room dedicated to the flamboyant life of the man known as ‘The Dancing Marquess’
+These photographs were unearthed while searching though the archives as part of a project to discover more about the life of the 5th Marquess.

 They are thought to be the only known images of the Marquess and his theatrical troupe enjoying the gardens at Plas Newydd and are now on display in a dedicated exhibition room.

-The exhibition also includes theatre programmes, a reproduction of one of the Marquess’ costumes and a mock-up of the Gaiety Theatre - a 150 seater converted chapel that was built for the Marquess to perform plays at Plas Newydd and removed by the family following his death.
+The discovery also included theatre programmes, a reproduction of one of the Marquess’ costumes and a mock-up of the Gaiety Theatre - a 150 seater converted chapel that was built for the Marquess to perform plays at Plas Newydd and removed by the family following his death.